Be careful with this one—you might end up scaring your friends when all you’re really doing is calling your spooky cat.

 After George A. Romero, the director of the 1978 cult classic zombie movie that launched a thousand zombie movies, “Dawn of the Dead.”

-Actor, writer and director Quentin Tarantino is responsible for a favorite Halloween flick “From Dusk Till Dawn” (1996).
+Actor, writer and director Quentin Tarantino co-wrote and acted in the iconic Halloween flick, “From Dusk Till Dawn” (1996).
 And his characters from “Pulp Fiction” (1994) and “Kill Bill: Volume 1” (2003) and “Volume 2” (2004) are often turned into Halloween costumes.

 If you’re a fan of the CW’s long-running series “Supernatural,” this name will ring a few bells.
 Sam and Dean Winchester spend their lives fighting all sorts of monsters and demons.